Torie3/WLED-Usermod-SPEC7led/readme.md

 Below is the wiring diagram.
 Please note that your **flight controller may vary**, so be sure to check its specifications before wiring.

+***Note: you should have a common ground between the PCB and flight controller to ensure proper operation of the PCB.***

 <img src="/images/wiring_diagram_pcb.png" width="75%">

 ### ESP Setup